Recovery is a choose-your-own adventure novel, and my choices may not look like yours (or anyone else’s).

-Once I got some time between myself and drugs, and drinking, I found the courage and self-interest to speak up for myself about what I needed and what wasn’t serving me in sobriety.
-This placed me in the cabin of a ship I hadn’t considered steering before: the ship of my life, floating down the superhighway of the universe.
-I’d been a passive passenger in this ship for so long, cruising and drugging and boozing.
+Once I got some time between myself and my past drugs and drinking, I found the courage and self-interest to speak up for myself about what I needed and what wasn’t serving me in sobriety.
+This placed me at the wheel of a ship I’d never considered steering before: the ship of my life, floating through the waterways of the universe.
+I’d been a passive passenger on this ship for so long, cruising and drugging and drinking.
 I hadn’t realized I could speak up about what I needed in order to get better.

-But now I’m here, 8 years later.
-I haven’t picked up drugs, or a drink.
-And part of that is because I built my own recovery world, my own toolkit full of tools I knew I’d actually use.
+But now I’m here, 14 years later.
+I haven’t picked up drugs or a drink.
+And part of that is because I’ve built my own recovery world, my own toolkit full of tools I knew I’d actually use.
 I placed in this toolkit all the community, medical, and spiritual support I needed.
-When a ritual didn’t feel good to me, I abandoned it, and made my own.
+When a strategy, ritual, or routine didn’t feel good to me, I abandoned it and made my own.

-Recovery shouldn’t be a one size fits all plan.
-Here are 6 reasons why my journey won’t (and shouldn’t) look like anyone else’s:
+Recovery shouldn’t be a one-size-fits-all plan.
+Here are six reasons why my journey won’t (and shouldn’t) look like anyone else’s:

 I’ve gone through phases in recovery.
-When I first got sober, the young people’s recovery community sucked me up like a sponge.
+When I first got sober, I soaked up the young people’s recovery community like a sponge.
 I made lifelong friends, many of whom are still my besties today.
-Then I got busy, and older, and drifted.
-I got sick, and searched for meaning.
+Then I got busy and older, and I drifted away.
+I got sick and searched for meaning.
 I went to classes at a Buddhist temple.
 I went to therapy.
 I took a mindfulness-based stress reduction course.
 Now, I’m plugged in with 12-step meetings again.

 Other people?
-Other paths.
+They take other paths.
 Other life events.
 Other journeys.

 2. We didn’t all struggle with the same addictions (or addictive behaviors), so we won’t all recover in the same way.

-I can’t drink or use any substance safely.
+Personally, I cannot drink or use any substance safely.
 I know that.
-That’s my personal choice.
-That’s what my recovery looks like today.
-For someone else, who has a problem with pain pills or heroin, they might know they can’t take opiates safely.
-Everything else they do?
+That’s my own experience and my own choice.
+Abstinence is what my recovery looks like today.
+But I know that other people’s recovery might not be abstinence-based.
+Someone else who has a problem with pain pills or heroin might know they can’t take opioids safely, but they could make different choices about other substances and behaviors.
 That’s their recovery, and it’s up to them.

-I would have quit pain pills cold turkey if I could.
-Detoxing off of them taxed the body and the brain in ways I’m relieved to never go through again.
-I tried, many times, to detox cold turkey.
-But I always, always, broke down and used.
-I finally received medication to assist me in my detox.
+If I could have quit pain pills cold turkey, I would have.
+Detoxing off of them taxed my body and brain in ways I’m relieved to never go through again.
+I tried, many times, to quit cold turkey.
+But doing it that way, I always, always broke down and used again.
+When I finally received medication to assist me, I was finally able to stop using and stay stopped.
 That was my recovery.

-The science supports using medication to assist with detox from opiates and other pain pills.
-If someone who isn’t able to detox on their own chooses to use evidence-backed medication to help detox, stabilize them, and prevent their risk of relapse, that’s their recovery.
+The science supports using medication to assist recovery from opioids—from heroin to OxyContin and everything in between.
+If someone who isn’t able to quit on their own chooses to use evidence-backed medication to help them stop using, to stabilize them, and to reduce their risk of relapse, that’s their recovery.
 It might not look like yours, or mine, but it’s their path.
-And it’s one science backs up.
+And it’s one that science backs up.

 4. Different people have different co-occurring stuff.

-I wish we could all put down the dope and ditch everything else with it.
+I wish when we put down the drugs, we could ditch all of our other problems along with it.
 But that’s rarely the case.
 We often have other stuff going on.
-Like other addictions, or mental health issues that we were taking drugs or drinking to self-medicate.
+Like other addictions or mental health issues (which many of us were drinking or taking drugs to self-medicate in the first place).

-All that stuff needs treatment.
+All of those other substance use disorders and mental health concerns need treatment, too.
 Treatment will look different for everyone.
 I had anxiety, depression, and chronic pain.
 I still do have all these things, to this day.
-I get medical help for this, and my doctors and I talk about what medications I’m comfortable taking or not taking in sobriety.
+But now I get medical help for them, and my doctors and I talk about what medications I’m comfortable taking or not taking in sobriety.